atomone-hub/genesis/README.md

   signatures as well as any other criteria based on a well defined and prominent self-reinforcing constitution; or a fork of a chain with a modified constitution or modified software that is intended to achieve the same.
+* $ATONE: the primary staking token for AtomOne.
+Previously known as $ATOM1.
+* $phATONE: the liquid staking token for AtomOne.
+Previously known as $phATOM1.
+* $PHOTON: currently refers to $phATONE. the latest in fee token design, a more deflationary alternative to $ATOM, by popular demad.

 ----------------------------------------
 # Objectives